The Ultimate Guide To Tracking Metabolic Health (Carb Manager, Devices, and More)

 • TxPurl

-TxPurl a year ago
+TxPurl 2 years ago

 I did an internet search for BMI calorie calculator.
 Found Calculator .net.
 Take out the space.
 Select calorie calculator and input your information to maintain whatever you want as your goal weight.
 For instance, if I want to maintain a goal wt of 130, with light exercise, I need abt 1600 kcal per day.